NVIDIA/cuda-python/docs/_sources/module/nvrtc.rst.txt

     Enable device code optimization.
-When specified along with '-G', enables limited debug information generation for optimized device code.
+When specified along with '-G', enables limited debug information generation for optimized device code (currently, only line number information).
 When '-G' is not specified, '-dopt=on' is implicit.